 Get to know the team behind Abasha!
+All of us contribute to the goals of Abasha in voluntary work.
 With Abasha’s structure we can sustain our commitment on a stable base and look forward to support many young initiatives.
 We have different professional backgrounds and look forward to incorporate our knowledge into future projects!

 As 1st Board Member, Moritz is responsible for the strategy and external appearance of Abasha, as well as the support of Drop and Ride in Kabul.
 He believes in the combination of sport and educational activities to create new perspectives for participants.
 He studies urban planning in Amsterdam and is enthusiastic about bikes for sport and transportation purposes.